firstdraft/guides/introduction-to-ruby.md

 ![](/assets/ruby-intro-in-workspace.png)

-In the pane at the bottom (your Terminal), click the green circled + icon and select "New Terminal":
+In the pane at the bottom, click the green circled + icon and select "New Terminal":

 ![](/assets/ruby-intro-new-terminal.png)